SoftwareAG/c8y-docs/content/protocol-integration/lwm2m-bundle/device-details.md

 ![View History control tab](/images/device-protocols/lwm2m/lwm2m-devices-control.png)

 If enabled, the agent will periodically look for starved operations of a tenant and fail them automatically.
-Starved operations are device operations which have been in EXECUTING state and have not been updated for a long time.
+Starved operations are device operations which have had a status of EXECUTING and have not been updated for a long time.
 Platform administrators can configure how long such operations stay alive (described in the *LWM2M agent installation & operations guide*).

 #### Audit Configuration